tekknolagi/carp/README.md

 Another way:

-1. Write some code for a feauture you want to exist and submit a pull request.
+1. Write some code for a feature you want to exist and submit a pull request.

 ## License